 We are a Southern company that prides itself on showing a touch of Southern charm.
 We are fond of saying things like “Yes Sir,” and “Yes Ma’am,” and we’re not shy about saying “howdy” on occasion.
 To us that's great.
 We’ll take your purchase out to your car, hold the doors, offer you some home-grown peppers and maybe a piece of grandma candy if you act right.

 Walk in the door and we might say, “Hey, thanks for coming in, please make yourself at home.”

 Dirt Cheep Core Value #4: Create Lots of Fun and a Little Bit of Weirdness

 This means that some of the things we do are a little unconventional.
-We’re fond of stickers and we put them all over the place, even if they’re a bit risqué.
-We have a wall of memorabilia and paraphernalia behind our workbench that reads like a history of the business and the Crew that have worked here: from Lumpy and the Case Vault of Horrors to GlenO and "borrowing tools is for the weak," from The Dauminator to PeePee Wood and the Evil Lord Brian, and on over to Murky Waters and Steavey, "The Best Name In Rock."
+We like stickers and we put them all over the place, even if they’re a bit risqué.
+We have a wall of memorabilia and paraphernalia behind our workbench that reads like a history of the business and the Crew that has worked here: from Lumpy and the Case Vault of Horrors to GlenO and "borrowing tools is for the weak," from The Dauminator to PeePee Wood and the Evil Lord Brian, and on over to Murky Waters and Steavey, "The Best Name In Rock."
 We even have a candid of the late/great Darrell Bourgeois quoting, "would you like a free drum set with that?"
 Sadly, the poster of Celine Dion altered with a black marker to resemble Gavin's ex-wife was torn off during a rapid escape from a Case Vault avalanche.

 We have a young chicken as a logo mark.
-The chicken is playing bass, and if you haven't noticed our name is a pun.
+The chicken is playing bass, and if you haven't noticed yet our company name is a pun.
 We want just a touch of weirdness to make life more fun and interesting for everyone.
 We want the company to have a unique and memorable personality because it’s part of our culture.

 Dirt Cheep Core Value #5: Do More with Less